mastersign/odec/doc/specification.md

 *Figure 5: Structure of an entity header*

-As described in the chapter "The Generic Process", the entity is a group of one or more entity values and optional a provenance parameter set.
+As described in the chapter [The Generic Process](#the-generic-process), the entity is a group of one or more entity values and optional a provenance parameter set.
 The entity header contains all data necessary to describe the entity.
 The entity is identified with an ID, unique inside the container.
 It can optionally be marked with a label for easier recognition.

 Potentially, an entity type is associated with the entity, to tell which values are allowed or required.
-More on entity types can be found in chapter "The Framework".
+More on entity types can be found in chapter [The Framework](#the-framework).
 Potentially a provenance description is included in the entity header and in case the provenance used some input entities to produce the described entity, these input entities are referenced by their IDs as predecessors.
 If the associated edition does not reference a profile, the entity type and the provenance description can be omitted.

 All values of the entity are referenced by a value reference and if the provenance was parameterized in some way, the provenance parameter set is